raganwald/javascript-allonge-six/manuscript/markdown/Objects, Mutation, and State/iterables.md

 But we end up recreating the same bits of code in each `.map` method we create, in each `.reduce` method we create, in each `.filter` method we create, and in each `.find` method.
 Each one has its own variation, but the overall form is identical.
 That's a sign that we shoudl work at a higher level of abstraction, and working with iterables is that higher level of abstraction.

+> Composing an iterable with a `mapIterable` method cleaves the responsibility for knowing how to map from the fiddly bits of how a linked list differs from a stack

 Composing an iterable with a `mapIterable` method cleaves the responsibility for knowing how to map from the fiddly bits of how a linked list differs from a stack.
 And if we want to create convenience methods, we can reuse common pieces:

 {:lang="js"}